CumpsD/dotfiles/README.md

 You can fix it by running `python -m pip uninstall pip` and then executing `~/.dotfiles/setup-system` again.

+### ebtables on WSL with Ubuntu 18.04

+When doing an `apt-get dist-upgrade on Ubuntu Bionic, it will fail on `ebtables` due to https://github.com/Microsoft/WSL/issues/3274

+You can fix it by running `sudo apt-mark hold ebtables` and then executing `~/.dotfiles/setup-system` again.

 ## Credits

 ### Dotfiles